(As amended through March 8, 2019)

 Assignment and Rotation of Committee Members.
 Committee members are appointed annually by the Board upon a recommendation by the Committee.
 In making its recommendation, the Committee will take into account any input from other members of the Board.
 As a general rule, independent directors will serve on at least two committees.
 Membership on committees will be rotated as appropriate to provide the Company the best advice and counsel, provide applicable directors experience on committees, and ensure fresh insight to each committee.

 Committee Chairs.
-The Board will generally elect a chair for each committee, including the designation of the Chair of the Committee.
-If the Board does not elect a chair for a particular committee the membership of such committee will elect a chair.
+The Board will generally elect a chair for each committee.
+If the Board does not elect a chair for a particular committee, the membership of such committee will elect a chair.
 The Board considers rotation of committee chairs after a chairman has served for approximately five successive years.
 In doing so, the Board takes into account all relevant circumstances, including applicable laws and listing standards, and strives to balance the benefits of rotation against the benefits of continuity, experience, and expertise.

 Attendance at Meetings.
 Directors are expected to attend all Board meetings and meetings of Board committees on which they serve, as well as the annual general meeting of shareholders, absent exigent circumstances.

 Board Meetings.
 Currently, the Board holds four regular meetings each year, and the Board (considering any recommendations from the Committee) will determine from time to time whether fewer or more meetings will be held.
 Appropriate officers of the Company may be invited to attend the general session of Board meetings when appropriate.